Subway Tile Backsplash Install

 Finish with Caulk

-However it’s important to use the correct caulk and install it with precision.
-DO NOT go to the big box paint section and get plain ‘ol painters caulk or even straight silicone caulk!
+However it’s important to use the correct caulk .
+DO NOT go to the big box paint section and get plain ‘ol painters caulk or basic silicone caulk!
 Instead, go to the tile aisle and get proper color-matched grout caulk.
 Both Mapei and PolyBlend (the two big grout manufacturers) have a full line of specialized caulks that match every grout color that they offer.
-For a kitchen countertop backsplash that will see a lot of cleaning over its lifetime, sanded siliconized caulk is a great choice.
-This is a very durable caulk type that’s both waterproof (so it’ll resist stains) and that can hold up to any scrubbing (because it’s very dense with the added sand content).

 The Result